 1.1 Art as Craft

 The first of these things that is easily confused with art proper has the recommendation of having been espoused by Plato and Aristotle.
-This is the ‘technical’ theory of art, or the theory that art is craft, by which we mean a fully worked out theory of crafts such as watchmaking, joinery, carpentry and so on.
+This is the ‘technical’ theory of art, or the theory that art is craft (from the Greek word ‘technê’), by which we mean a fully worked out theory of crafts such as watchmaking, joinery, carpentry and so on.
 In fact, the theory of craft, along with the thesis that art is not craft, suffices to show that art proper is a distinct activity from the other three things, by showing that they are essentially crafts.

-The term ‘craft’ refers to activities which typically exemplify the following six characteristics; none are individually necessary, but the less of them that an activity exemplifies, the less sense there is in calling it a craft: (1) The applicability of a distinction amongst actions as means and actions as ends.
-A baker, for example, whips the egg whites in course of mixing the batter, for the eventual end of baking a cake.
-(2) A distinction is involved between planning and execution.
-A carpenter, for example, assembles bits of wood according to a plan for say a table, and for the most part, the more exact the plan, the better.
+The term ‘craft’ refers to activities which typically exemplify the following six characteristics.
+None is individually necessary, but the less of them that an activity exemplifies, the less sense there is in calling it a craft: (1) The applicability of a distinction amongst actions as means and actions as ends; a baker, for example, whips the egg whites in course of mixing the batter, for the eventual end of baking a cake.
+(2) A distinction between planning and execution; a carpenter, for example, may draw up a plan for a table, and then in a separate action or set of actions construct a table.
 (3) In planning, ends precede means in that the latter are chosen for the sake of the former, but in execution the means precede the end.
-(4) We can generally distinguish between raw material and finished product.
-(5) A distinction can be drawn been form and matter: the craft is transformation of the raw material into the finished product.
+(4) We can distinguish between raw material and finished product.
+(5) A distinction can be drawn been form and matter.
 (6) Crafts stand in three sorts of hierarchy: (a) The raw material of one craft is the finished product of another; for example the sawmill produces plywood, which is in turn the raw material for builders. (b) One craft has as its end product the tools which are employed as means in another. (c) Some trades work in concert to bring about the finished product; for example, the manufacture of a computer may involve separable manufacture of the chip, the hard disc, the monitor and so on, so that the final assembly is ‘only the bringing together of these parts’.

 That takes care of (1)–(3), and (6) (a)–(c).
 What of (4)?
 It might be tempting to think of the words as the raw material, the poem as the finished product.
 But T. S. Eliot for example did not choose the words needed for The Wasteland and then proceed to arrange them into the poem.
 The poet can, however, be conceived as ‘converting emotions into poems’; but this is ‘a very different kind of thing’ from, say, the pasta maker’s conversion of flour into spaghetti.
 Collingwood simply leaves this point hanging, because it would require his own positive account of art as expression to explain it; that will come later.
 (He also neglects the possibility that the raw material of the poet is simply the language as a whole.)